Poem

 Jump to navigation Jump to search

-A Poem is a text document that uses aesthetics and rhythmic qualities of language.
+A Poem is a text document that uses aesthetics and rhythmic qualities of language to evoke emotions, convey ideas, and create a sensory experience through words.

 References